If you want it done right, you better do it yourself, right?

-But in general, you should be able to find a solid writer for $100-$200 per post (or an hourly equivalent).
+But in general, you should be able to find a solid writer with some experience for $200-$300 per post (or an hourly equivalent).

-You might be able to negotiate a lower price than that, especially if you can guarantee the writer a high volume of work.
+You might be able to negotiate a lower price than that, especially if you can guarantee the writer a high volume of work or ongoing work.
 (Typically a higher volume of work can help justify a lower price per project because the writer is spending less time seeking out new work and thus, more time earning cash.)

 On the other hand, you might need to pay more than that if the writer is really experienced, or if they’re experts in a particular field of study.
 (For instance, if you need a writer with dual Ph.D.’s in brain surgery and rocket science, expect to pay a lot more than $200 per post.)